alecosanchez/JAVA/README.md

 # JAVA
-Compilation of projects I complete as I learn Java.
+Compilation of projects both personal and academic as I become more literate in Java.